 The Governors are ultimately accountable for the performance of the School to parents and the wider community.
 They also plan the School’s future direction with the Headmaster, appoint the Headmaster and the Bursar (in consultation with the Headmaster), make decisions on the School’s budget, fee levels and staffing, decide how the School can encourage pupil and staff development and make sure the School provides for all its current and prospective pupils, whatever their need.

 Our Governors meet each term and are at the core of what we do, working successfully with our Headmaster and the Whole School Senior Management Team, as well as our Junior School and Senior School Senior Management Teams.

 President of the Governing Body:

 He has had three children educated at the school.
 His two sons were choristers in the Cathedral Choir.

 He qualified as a Chartered Accountant with Price Waterhouse (now PwC) and spent the early part of his career in financial management with listed companies in the engineering and oil sectors.
 He worked for two privately owned groups before moving to the not-for-profit world.

 The address and telephone number of the Governing Body’s registered office is: Hereford Cathedral School, Old Deanery, The Cathedral Close, Hereford, HR1 2NG.
 Telephone: 01432 363522.
 An up-to-date list of School Governors can also be found in the School Calendar, which is published termly.
-The Chairman of Governors (Rear Admiral Philip Wilcocks) can be contacted by writing to the school or by telephoning the Clerk to the Governors, who is also the School’s Bursar.
+The Chair of Governors (Mr Christian Morgan-Jones) can be contacted by writing to the school or by telephoning the Clerk to the Governors, who is also the School’s Bursar.
 The School Calendar and this website also detail the number of staff at the school, including temporary staff, with a summary of their qualifications.